 The power module operates in a variety of thermal environments; however, sufficient cooling should be provided to help ensure reliable operation of the unit.
-Heat is removed by conduction, convection, and radiation to the surrounding environment.
 The thermal data presented is based on measurements taken in a set-up as shown in Figure 10.
-Figures 13 and 14 represent the test data.
-Note that the airflow is parallel to the long axis of the module as shown in Figure 7 for the converters.
-The temperature at "Tref" location should not exceed 115 °C. The output power of the module should not exceed the rated power for the module (VO, set x IO, max).
+Figures 13 to 14 represent the test data.
+Note that the airflow is parallel to the long axis of the module as shown in Figure 10 for the converters.

+The temperature at "Tref" location should not exceed 120 °C. The output power of the module should not exceed the rated power for the module (VO, set x IO, max).
 The thermal data presented is based on measurements taken in a wind tunnel.